paula-aoy/visualization/02_activities/assignments/assignment_2.md

 - To test your evaluation skills, locate two public data visualizations online, one good and one bad
     - You can find data visualizations at https://public.tableau.com/app/discover or https://datavizproject.com/, or anywhere else you like!
 - For each visualization (good and bad):
+- Word count should not exceed (as a maximum) 500 words for each visualization (i.e.
+300 words for your good example and 500 for your bad example)

 [Bad Example]